KayTrust/did-connect/spec/DIDConnect.md

 1. Relying Party obtains a DID.
 2. RP obtains Verifiable Credentials whose subject is the RP's DID, and issued by entities trusted by the targeted users.
 How users should trust the RP's DID and/or credentials is outside the scope of this specification.
 The credentials should typically claim information about the RP, such as the application's name, originating organization, logo, website, etc, but the semantics of such claims is also outside the scope of this specification.
-3. RP obtains a Verifiable Credential whose subject is the RP's DID, and containing the claim `redirect_uri` with the value of whitelisted callback URL(s).
+3. RP obtains a Verifiable Credential whose subject is the RP's DID, and containing the claim `response_uri` with the value of whitelisted callback URL(s).
 Like the previous point, how the AS should trust that credential is not defined in this document.
 However, it is recommended that the credential is self-issued, i.e. the issuer is also the RP's DID.
 4. RP creates a Verifiable Presentation containing those credentials, and whose holder is the RP's DID.
 5. The Verifiable Presentation is available at a location where users will be able to access it.
 The RP's Client ID is the presentation's URL.